CDLUC3/dmptool-types/README.md

 This package provides Types, Zod schemas and JSON schemas to aide in integrations with the DMP Tool.

+[Zod](https://www.npmjs.com/package/zod) schemas and Typescript Types can be found in the `src/` directory and JSON schemas can be found in the `schemas/` directory.

 ## Usage

 To run tests: `npm run test`